 How to Choose a CD?

-- The longer the investors are willing to let their funds with the bank, the more interest rate they will get.
+- The longer the investors are willing to let their funds with the bank, the more the interest rate they will get.

 - If you expect the interest rate to drop in the future, then select a longer tenure for the CD.
-This will ensure that you get more interest rate even if the rate drops.
+This will ensure that you get more interest rates even if the rate drops.

 Tax Treatment of Interest Earned on CDs